 In accounting terms, a liability is a debt your business owes.
 This could be a credit card balance, a loan, or sales or payroll taxes.

 Liabilities appear on the balance sheet—not the profit and loss statement—and they are paid over a period of time by reducing the cash in your business checking account and simultaneously reducing the amount due on the liability.

 Liabilities are not inherently bad.
 But you want to make sure your assets (what your business owns) are greater than your liabilities.
 Otherwise, your equity is negatively impacted, and you could find yourself in a precarious position should you experience a downturn in sales or need financing to take advantage of a business opportunity.

 Profit is a small accounting term that can cause big headaches.
 The profit on your profit and loss statement is almost never a representation of the cash in your bank account.
 Every year I get several phone calls from business owners who are sure there is something wrong with their bookkeeping because the profit on their financial statements is either much higher or much lower than their bank account balance.

-In bookkeeping and accounting terms, net profit—or the “bottom line” on the P&L statement—is the difference between income, cost of goods sold, and the operating expenses in the business, as well as interest expenses and depreciation.
-The trick is remembering there are certain cash flow activities—like draws and distributions and debt payments—that don’t appear on the P&L.
+In business bookkeeping and accounting terms, net profit—or the “bottom line” on the profit and loss statement—is the difference between income, cost of goods sold, and the operating expenses in the business, as well as interest expenses and depreciation.
+The trick is remembering there are certain cash flow activities—like draws and distributions and debt payments—that don’t appear on the P&L statement.

 Return on investment is an analysis of financial performance in relation to money or time invested.
 This accounting term can be abbreviated as ROI.